 The name is a combination of “squirrel” and “kitten” reflecting the shortened forelegs of squirrels and the fact that the cat, in compensating for the less useful forelimbs, develops a strong back and hind limbs allowing the cat to take up the meerkat or squirrel-like position.
 My three-legged cat does the same and he has lost his right forelimb.
 The pictures from the Karma Farms website bear this out.
 When these cat walk or run the gait is heavily modified.
 It is a kind of hopping, rabbit or kangaroo motion as the lower back lifts the body up and the hind limbs propel the cat forward.
 Also, jumping down is difficult as the forelimbs are less able to take the weight.

 I am not sure why “kitten” was used as these cats do not have a kitten-like appearance.
-Another reason for the name is the idea that the Squitten is a squirrel-cat hybrid, says Sarah Hartwell.
-I don’t think this is true.
+Another reason for the name is the idea that the Squitten is a squirrel-cat hybrid (a fantasy), says Sarah Hartwell.

 I have seen the Squitten advertised on an Asian website.
 It would appear that someone is breeding them in Asia, perhaps Indonesia.
 Although the website is so scammy that it may just be a way a bringing in website traffic without any substance behind it (see the page).